Home Compare CAT vs FAST

 Profitability

-Both profiles are strong on profitability, but Fastenal Company leads clearly.
+Both rank well on profitability, but Fastenal Company still holds a clear edge.

 Profitability — Dominant Gap